 The study by Dr Edwards and colleague Ian Roberts is published in the International Journal of Epidemiology.
 Dr Edwards went on: “We are not just pointing the finger at fat people.
 All populations are getting fatter and it has an impact on the environment.

-Recently, soda companies fought and defeated attempt my local law makers to limit the size their drinks can be sold in.
+Recently, soda companies fought and defeated attempts by local lawmakers to limit the size their drinks can be sold in.
 The decision of a New York State court to throw out a proposed ban on super-sized soft drinks has laid bare an unlikely web of alliances between major beverage manufacturers and civil rights campaigners, health advocates and community service organisations.

 Groups including the National Association for the Advancement of Colored People (NAACP) and the Hispanic Federation (a coalition of Hispanic service agencies in the New York area) supported major soft drink companies including Pepsi and Coca-Cola when they successfully fought off an effort by New York Mayor Michael Bloomberg to limit the size of soft drink serves to 16 ounces (450 millilitres) at restaurants, theatres and food carts.
 So you can still buy a 64 oz (which is over 3 UK pints in size) in many places, but it’s their God given right to ignore common sense!